felipekbatista/chemical_engineering-/aspen_plus/hiydroesterification/energy_analysis/readme.md

 ## AEA 1

 Open the file, on the left pane click APLUS_Import.
 Several scenarios of optimization are in the file, all advances of Scenario 1.
 The scenarios versions are new heat exchangers.

 Each Scenario has a design optimization.

+## Files

+The files located in image directory are layout prints of

+- no integration (HEN_101)
+- integration (HEN_102)

+They have a simple layout of the streams, a streams with pinch line and the network analysis parameters for each one.

+## Scenarios

 ### Scenario 1